 We are now reaffirming our commitment to ensuring that black voices are represented and heard at Collective.
 Through our programming, interpretation, recruitment, and audience development, we will demonstrate our commitment to a way forward.
 We will measure our progress against our Equality, Diversity and Inclusion plan, publish our outcomes, and aim to lead by example.

 Image: Fraunhofer-Repsold transit telescope (1831), City Observatory.
-A key function of the Observatory, explored in Alexandra Laudo's recent work How to Observe a Nocturnal Sky, was to provide accurate timekeeping for Edinburgh and Port of Leith.
+A key function of the Observatory was to provide accurate timekeeping for Edinburgh and Port of Leith.
 In turn this allowed for accurate navigation at sea, which helped enable Scotland's colonial expansion across the globe.